khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 9 - Tree-based Regression

+**Pros:** Fits complex, nonlinear data.

+**Cons:** Difficult to interpret results.

+**Works with:** Numeric values, nominal values.

+General Approach to Tree-based Regression:
+1. Collect: Any method.
+2. Prepare: Numeric values are needed.
+If you have nominal values, it’s a good idea to map them into binary values.
+3. Analyze: We’ll visualize the data in two-dimensional plots and generate trees as dictionaries.
+4. Train: The majority of the time will be spent building trees with models at the leaf nodes.
+5. Test: We’ll use the R^2 value with test data to determine the quality of our models.
+6. Use: We’ll use our trees to make forecasts.
+We can do almost anything with these results.

+**Summary**

+Oftentimes your data contains complex interactions that lead to nonlinear relationships between the input data and the target variables.
+One method to model these complex relationships is to use a tree to break up the predicted value into piecewise constant segments or piecewise linear segments.
+A tree structure modeling the data with piecewise constant segments is known as a regression tree.
+When the models are linear regression equations, the tree is known as a model tree.

+The CART algorithm builds binary trees and can handle discrete as well as continuous split values.
+Model trees and regression trees can be built with the CART algorithm as long as you use the right error measurements.
+When building a tree, there’s a tendency for the tree-building algorithm to build the tree too closely to the data, resulting in an overfit model.
+An overfit tree is often more complex that it needs to be.
+To make the tree less complex, a process of pruning is applied to the tree.
+Two methods of pruning are prepruning, which prunes the tree as it’s being built, and postpruning, which prunes the tree after it’s built.
+Prepruning is more effective but requires user-defined parameters.

 ## Part 3 - Unsupervised Learning

 ### Chapter 10 - Grouping unlabeled items using k-Means Clustering